pensjonatus/flash-fiction/blog/guitar-player.md

 ---
-title: 'Guitar Player'
+title: Guitar Player
 date: '2016-02-03'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Can you make a better first impression than when you walk down the street with a